What is The Customer Research Team?

-The Attest Centre of Expertise (ACE) serves as a hub of best practice and research advice for those wanting to gather consumer data on Attest.
+The Customer Research Team serves as a hub of best practice and research advice for those wanting to gather consumer data on Attest.
 To most people outside of the insight team, gathering and analysing consumer research can seem daunting; a need to prove ROI and make crucial business decisions hangs on getting actionable data, so you don’t want to ask the wrong questions, or ask the right questions in the wrong way.

-The ACE team exists to help people get the most out of our platform, and more broadly to educate anyone that is new to research on how to do it well.
+The Customer Research Team exists to help people get the most out of our platform, and more broadly to educate anyone that is new to research on how to do it well.

-Between them, the ACE team has years of experience working with consumer data.
+Between them, the Customer Research Team has years of experience working with consumer data.
 Running consumer profiling projects is a day in the life for them, whether for startups, fast-growing challenger brands, or well-established companies that operate around the world.

 Naturally, we looked to Attest’s Head of Client Experience, Renata Kashiwaya Pinheiro, to explain the 6 steps you need to take to go from research rookie to profiling professional.